 An Aboriginal person constantly broke parole until an interpreter was engaged to explain the reporting conditions properly .

 Court decision voided

 A South Australian Supreme Court judge upheld an appeal of an Aboriginal man because he was not given a fair hearing due to the lack of qualified translators .

 Eight times the trial required a language interpreter but only once did one arrive.
 The lawyer had to ask a sentenced prisoner with little knowledge of the English language to step in, while another prisoner assisted the psychiatrist during his assessment of the man.

 The judge ruled that the accused man was "deprived of his rights".

-Read what happens to Aboriginal people who don’t understand the white law system: “I plead guilty!”
+Read what happens to Aboriginal people when they don't understand the white law system and falsely say, "I plead guilty!"